TheOfficialFloW/VitaShell/README.md

 * sakya for Lightmp3
 * Everybody who contributed on vitasdk

+### Changelog 1.65 ###
+- Added QR Code scanner and file downloader by cxziaho (press L+R to open the camera).
+- Added option in 'More->' to open applications in decrypted mode (PFS bypassed).
+Thanks to frangarcj.
+- Fixed bug where 'imc0:' could not be mounted if the Memory Card was not available.

 ### Changelog 1.63 ###
 - Added ability to export video files.
 - Added support for PSVSD uma0: mounting.